CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 *This is an Early Access capability.*

 Every interface requires at least one interface profile.
-An interface profile must contain a bond, SVI, sub-interface, and port.
+Specifically, a bond, SVI, sub-interface, or port interface requires at least one corresponding interface profile.
+Each of these can be configured independently.

 ### Add Bond Profiles